erimcg/Using-D3js/06_02_trees.md

 </script>
 ```

-For this example we create an `svg` element, like the one below, to hold the visualization.
+We start by creating an `svg` element, like the one below, to hold the visual elements.

 <pre>
 &lt;svg id="demo1" width=200 height=120&gt;